AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Save on Car Insurance in Montana

 • Go to driving school.
-The Montana Department of Transportation has a list of approved defensive driver courses2 for drivers age 55 and older to get an auto insurance discount.
+The Montana Department of Transportation has a list of approved defensive driver courses for drivers age 55 and older to get an auto insurance discount.
 In addition, the state offers a four-hour general defensive driving course anyone may take.

 • Take advantage of discounts.
 Popular discounts include multi-car, multi-policy, good student, low mileage, paperless, automatic bill pay, and safety equipment.